videolan/x265/doc/reST/threading.rst

 becomes blocked by a reference frame row being available, that frame's wave-front becomes completely stalled and when the row becomes available again it can take quite some time for the wave to be restarted, if it ever does.
-This makes WPP many times less effective when frame parallelism is in use.
+This makes WPP less effective when frame parallelism is in use.

 :option:`--merange` can have a negative impact on frame parallelism.
 If the range is too large, more rows of CTU lag must be added to ensure